ElizabethOgbee/My-Mood-Dapp/README.md

 ![](page.png)

-## list of programing laguages and tools i used for this project include:
+## list of programing laguages, Frameworks and tools i used for this project include:

-* Programming Language:
+* Programming Languages and Frameworks:

   * HTML
   * Tailwindcss
   * Solidity
+  * Ethersjs